Ragini MMS (franchise): Films

-Webseries
+Web Series

 Overview

 Ragini MMS: Returns is an Indian erotic horror web series produced under ALTBalaji.
 The series is the third installment in this franchise.
+The series is directed by Suyash Vadhavkar and Shahriyar Afsan Ovro and produced by Ekta Kapoor and Shobha Kapoor.

 The first season starred Karishma Sharma, Riya Sen and Siddharth Gupta.
 It premiered on ALTBalaji and ZEE5 on 19 October 2017.
-The second season stars Sunny Leone, Divya Agarwal, Varun Sood in the leading roles.
-The show released on 18 December 2019.
-It is directed by Suyash Vadhavkar, Shahriyar Afsan Ovro and produced by Ekta Kapoor and Shobha Kapoor.
+The second season starred Sunny Leone, Divya Agarwal, Varun Sood in the leading roles.
+It premiered on 18 December 2019.